 Anyone who has access into the digital world is by default a citizen of that world.
 As a “digital” citizen, there are rules and guidelines on how to “live and behave” appropriately in that domain.
 What digital citizenship guidelines govern the College users?

 The College is committed to providing digital access to students whilst they are on campus for the purpose of education and learning.
-No student or a staff member will be denied access to the network for this very reason.
+Students and staff are issued access to the College network to accomplish this goal.

 In many aspects of education, acquiring and being proficient in a language is a basic and fundamental foundation to learning.
 A digital literate is one who has the knowledge and skill to learning about and use of technology.
 The College aims to equip our students with digital literacy for the purpose to encouraging each to learn and acquire knowledge at anytime and anywhere.

 Appropriate behaviour in the digital medium is just as necessary; if not more necessary compared to a face to face social environment.
 The digital medium of communication is devoid of body language.
 The recipient of a digital message can potentially interpret wrongly the intent of the sender.
 The result of miscommunication can give rise to very unpleasant consequences and may have potential legal implications too.
 Every digital citizen must therefore exercise appropriate behaviour in this new society.
 The appropriateness extends to the use of emails, posting of photos, social media network such as Facebook, Twitter, Instagram and many more.

 If a physical crime is punishable by law, a “digital” crime is no different, it is subjected to the same legal governance.
 Digital law governs the right of ownership and use of digital identity, information, property and works of individuals.
 Hacking into others information, infiltrating into unauthorised network, stealing of identity, creating and propagating destructive worms or viruses, illegally downloading of copyrighted material such as music, videos and intellectual properties are synonymous to cyber-crime is unethical and punishable by law.